 Land Rover’s biggest debut this year will be the all-new 2022 Range Rover codenamed ‘L460’.
 The Mk5 Rangie will mark a new chapter for the brand when it arrives, debuting a game-changing platform – MLA – that will prepare it to go all-electric.

 MLA, short for Modular Longitudinal Architecture, will mark the true shift at Land Rover to an electric future.
 MLA will enable Land Rover to package even the heaviest SUVs with everything from conventional engines to hybrid systems and fully electric powertrains.
 Land Rover’s plan is to utilize MLA for every model above the Evoque eventually, in a top-down approach, beginning with the big daddy Range Rover and helping the company achieve the goal are the three versions of MLA, namely low, mid and high.
-Land Rover will utilize the high version for the next-gen Range Rover, as per a recent CAR magazine report.
+Land Rover will utilize the high version for the next-gen model, as per a CAR magazine report.

 The range is expected to begin with a 300 horsepower 2.0-liter turbo gasoline engine developed in-house.
 This should be the only 2.0-liter option.
 Moving up, 3.0-liter straight-six engines delivering up to over 500 horsepower are expected.
 Some of these Ingenium engines would be available in a plug-in hybrid form either as standard or as an option.
 The top dog will likely be a BMW Group-made 4.4-liter V8 gasoline engine dishing out well over 550 horsepower, perhaps 600 horsepower.